 Roadblocks are useful tools for investigating the possibility of drunk

-test.
-If you or someone you know has been arrested after being stopped
+roadside sobriety test.
+If you or someone you know has been arrested after being stopped at a

 to help you fight your charges.
 Sobriety checkpoints are put in place

 to deter drunk driving and to keep other drivers safe from intoxicated drivers.

 However, law enforcement officers will sometimes get carried away with

 making arrest and it's possible that your rights were violated at

 a sobriety checkpoint.
 At our firm, we have helped countless individuals